 The Submittal section of the response must contain information that will demonstrate to the evaluation committee the Consultant's understanding of the types of services proposed, the firm's ability to accomplish them, and the ability to meet tight timeframes.

-See Section 3.4 of this RFQ for details about the information required and guidelines for the Submittal.
+See Section 3.4 of this RFQ for more information.